-- Our work will only make into a product with we can get stakeholders to commit.
-Without commitment, advice giving is merely the expression of opinions.
+- Our work will only make it into a product if we can get stakeholders to commit.
+Without commitment, advice-giving is merely the expression of opinions.

 Strategy and Stakeholder Management

 As I mentioned in the first post of this series, we need a different kind of senior designer.
-We need designers working on user experience teams must first advance from a tactical designer to a strategic designer.
-They can not only move pixels, but translate design insights in a currency that business stakeholders can understand.
+We need designers working on user experience teams must first advance from tactical designers to strategic designers.
+They can not only move pixels but translate design insights into a currency that business stakeholders can understand.
 After that, he or she can get teams to paddle in the same direction.